The Graaff family have played a defining role in the South African political, social and business landscape for over three generations.

 He is also the Graaff responsible opening the acclaimed restaurant at De Grendel which opened its doors in July 2012.

-De Villiers has initiated a number of projects including a solar farm, blueberries, indigenous game (including bontebok and eland) and a hand-crafted cider, OBEX.
+De Villiers has initiated a number of projects including a solar farm, blueberries, indigenous game (including bontebok and eland) and a premium cider, Three Spades Cider.

 De Villiers has no intentions of entering politics at this stage, but given the family history, we wouldn’t bet against it.